Fellowship for

 Dates

-The program begins online on October 13th 2025 and ends at the end of August 2026.
-The first intensive week in Switzerland will take place from 26th October - 2nd November 2025.
-The second intensive week in Switzerland will take place from the 9th - 15th August 2026.
+The program begins online on October 12, 2026, and ends at the end of August 2027.
+The first intensive week in Switzerland will take place from October 25–31, 2026.
+The second intensive week in Switzerland will take place from August 8–14, 2027.
+The weekly online sessions take place from 3–4 p.m.
+CET/CEST.

 Costs